 The CPA process is critical for the effective connection of the clean technologies needed to bring a net-zero carbon future.
 Accordingly, it is critical to update the CPA process to expedite the connection of the increasingly high number of renewable energy-based new connections, and properly capture the impacts of emerging technologies (e.g., batteries and electrolysers) and the increasingly uncertain energy landscape on the power grid.

-How the Project has potential to benefit consumer in vulnerable situations:
+How the Project has potential to benefit consumers in vulnerable situations:

 N/A